aestroza/Apples-image-generation-with-infoGAN/README.md

 # Apples-image-generation-with-infoGAN

-Readme is a WIP

 Repo where I generate images of different types of apples with infoGAN (controlled type of apple generated).
-This project was originally a homework for a Deep Leaning course I took at my Uni, here I've tried to make a cleaner version of it.
+This project was originally a homework for a Deep Leaning course I took at my University, here I've tried to make a cleaner version of it.

 I trained a model that worked with 32x32 images and trained for 40000 training steps, the size is small due to computer power limitations.
 The original data set has 13 types of apples, but here I have used only 4 types of apples, this time is mainly for simplicity, but the full 13 categories can also be implemented.